willchapman/linkster-n4/README.md

-# linkster-ax
+# linkster-n4
-A utility automating many-to-many links in Niagara AX
+A utility automating many-to-many links in Niagara N4

 ## Backwards Compatibility Note
-This module is built with the following version of AX Niagara AX 3.8.38
+This module is built with the following version of N4 Niagara N4 4.2.36.4 (Pre release)

-Although it is built and version'ed for this build, it has no version dependency and SHOULD be able to work all the way back to 3.0.
-However, only official testing has been done back to 3.5.
+Although it is built and version'ed for this build, it has no version dependency and SHOULD be able to work all the way back to 4.0.
+However, only official testing has been done back to 4.2.

-If you find issues in older version of AX, please submit it here and I will investigate.
+Note that this only automates value links, it does not know how to work with the relation links.